-You don’t need special cleaners to clean your copper pots, copper pans, and other copper items.
-However, if you do decide to use them, make sure you follow the instructions properly.
-It’s also possible to clean copper well without chemicals, which is always the better choice for cookware.
+You don’t need special cleaners to clean your copper pots, copper pans and other copper items.
+However, if you do decide to use them, make sure you follow the instructions correctly.
+It’s also possible to clean copper well without chemicals, which is always better for cookware.
 Just try the following household products:

 Vinegar and salt

-Classic household items can also be used to clean your copper pots.
-Mix vinegar essence and warm water with a ratio of 1:6, for example, 5 fl. oz. of vinegar essence and 30 fl. oz. of water.
+Mix vinegar essence and warm water with a ratio of 1:6, for example, ½ cup of vinegar essence and 3 cups of water.
 Add a tablespoon of salt to the vinegar essence first and mix well.
 Dip a soft, non-scratching cloth into the solution, wring it out well, and rub your copper cookware thoroughly with it.
-Leave it to work for about 30 minutes and then rinse the solution off with warm water.
+Leave it to work for about 30 minutes, and then rinse the solution off with warm water.

-Just as effective at cleaning copper as the vinegar essence-salt-water mixture is sauerkraut juice.
+Sauerkraut juice is just as effective at cleaning copper as the vinegar essence-salt-water mixture.
 Use a soft cloth to rub your cookware with the sauerkraut juice, wait about half an hour, and then rinse the object thoroughly with warm water.
-You just need to polish it and then you’re done!
+You just need to polish it, and then you’re done!

 Do you want to clean your copper because some dark spots have formed on it?
 Then try pure buttermilk!
-If you add a little salt, you can thicken the buttermilk, which will make cleaning a lot easier.
-Rub the buttermilk into your copperware, wait about ten minutes, and then polish it with a soft cloth without rinsing first.
-That’s it all you have to do – and with a bit of luck the dark spots will be history.
-If verdigris has already formed, mix equal parts buttermilk and salt, apply the paste, and leave it to work for a good hour.
+If you add a little salt, you can thicken the buttermilk, making cleaning a lot easier.
+Rub the buttermilk into your copperware, wait about ten minutes, and then polish it with a soft cloth without rinsing.
+That’s it all you have to do – and with a bit of luck, the dark spots disappear.
+If oxidation or tarnish has already formed, mix equal parts buttermilk and salt, apply the paste, and leave it to work for a good hour.
 Then wipe dry and polish.

-What works for silver jewellery also helps when it comes to cleaning copper – toothpaste and an old toothbrush.
-With pots and pans, this method may take a while, but nevertheless, it’s a good choice.
-Brush the toothpaste all over the copper cup and use the toothbrush to reach into any ridges there might be.
-Then rinse with lukewarm water and dry with a soft cloth – the copper cup will look like new.
+Methods that work for silver jewellery can also clean copper – such as toothpaste and an old toothbrush.
+This method can take a while if cleaning pots and pans, but it’s a reliable choice.
+Brush the toothpaste all over the copper cup and use the toothbrush to reach into any ridges.
+Then rinse with lukewarm water and dry with a soft cloth – the copper cup will look brand new.

-Tomato sauce is the worst when it comes to stains, but did you know that it can actually be used for cleaning copper pots and other copper objects.
-Completely coat your pot, pan, or whatever you want to clean with tomato sauce.
-Leave to soak in for a short time, then rinse the object thoroughly with water and polish dry.
+Tomato sauce is the worst when it comes to stains, but did you know that it’s useful for cleaning copper pots and other copper objects?
+Thoroughly coat your pot, pan, or whatever you want to clean with tomato sauce.
+Leave to soak in for a short time, then rinse the object well with water and polish dry.
 Tomato purée is even more effective so give it a try if you have some in the house.

-Has verdigris already formed on the copper?
-That will come off easily with some lemon.
-Half a lemon is ideal for this even if it’s already been squeezed.
+Has your copper already tarnished?
+Don’t worry; lemon will do the trick.
+Half a lemon is ideal for this, even if it’s already squeezed.
 Sprinkle some salt on it and rub it on the copper.
-This method means that bigger objects such as pots and pans can be cleaned in no time.
-Finish off by rinsing with warm water, rub dry, and polish.
+This method is perfect for quickly cleaning large objects such as pots and pans.
+Finish off by rinsing with warm water, rub dry and polish.

 Baking soda or baking powder

-Baking soda and baking powder can also be used to clean copper objects well.
+Copper objects come up a treat when cleaned with baking soda or baking powder.
 Of course, it is not enough to simply sprinkle the powder on your pot or pan.
-You will need to make a paste by adding a dash of lemon (vinegar essence works too) and some water.
-When applied to your copper pot, it will start foaming – this will dissolve discolouration, dirt, and verdigris.
-After cleaning, rinse the copper pot thoroughly with warm water, wipe it dry with a soft cloth, and polish it.
+You will need to make a paste by adding a dash of lemon (vinegar works too) and some water.
+When applied to your copper pot, it will start foaming – this will dissolve discolouration, dirt, and oxidation.
+After cleaning, rinse the copper pot thoroughly with warm water, wipe it dry with a soft cloth and polish it.